Move your Kentico site

 Kentico was the all-in-one.
 Until the all stopped fitting.

-The Page Type catalogue has grown to a point where editors create a new page by guessing, not by choosing.
+The Page Type catalogue on EMS and Xperience 13 has grown to a point where editors create a new page by guessing, not by choosing.

 Custom modules and workflows were written by a partner agency that has rotated through three account managers since.